symfony/symfony-docs/frontend/asset_mapper.rst

     }

 Another option is to create a separate :ref:`entrypoint <app-entrypoint>`.
-For example, create a ``checkout.js`` file that contains whatever JavaScript and CSS you need:
+For example, create a ``checkout.js`` file that imports the JavaScript and CSS needed on that page:

 .. code-block:: javascript